gadse/basstronaut.de/discography.md

 <hr>

 Stuff that has not been programmed but played or modulated live is _emphasized_.
+If you want to support me, the best way (at the moment) is to purchase my music on <a class="hacky-button-bandcamp" href="https://thebasstronaut.bandcamp.com">Bandcamp</a> or <a class="hacky-button-apple" href="https://music.apple.com/de/artist/basstronaut/1592675229">Apple Music</a>. :)

 (I'm still in the process of collecting old works and adding them here.)